4th SA Infantry Regiment: Command

 The 4th SA Infantry Regiment and the larger South African Brigade initially served with the British 9th (Scottish) Division.
 Following the Brigades' decimation in March 1918, it was reconstituted and incorporated in September into the 66th (2nd East Lancashire) Division until the end of the War.

 Engagements

 After a short campaign in North Africa against a Turkish attack on the Suez Canal the SA Scottish were sent to France.
 Here they took part in the Battle of Delville Wood as part of the battle of the Somme in 1916.
 Between 12 and 19 July, the total casualty rate was about 74% of those who went into action.
 By the end of July, the SA Scottish had suffered 868 casualties.

-After Delville Wood, the shattered SA Scottish were reformed and served on the Western Front in particular at Vimy Ridge, the Somme, the battle of Passchendale, Marrieres Wood, and the battle of Messines.
+After Delville Wood, the shattered SA Scottish were reformed and served on the Western Front in particular at Vimy Ridge, the Somme, the battle of Passchendaele, Marrieres Wood, and the battle of Messines.